 BOP Regional Council Chairman

-If you have a view on this or any other regional council matter, I invite you to email me email@example.com
+If you have a view on this or on any other regional council issue, please e-mail me email@example.com